AndrewBugembe/remote-software-deploymet-PDQ-Deploy/README.md

 - Windows server 2022

 <h2>Steps</h2>

-- Configure Active Directory; create a domain controller and user server
+- Configure Active Directory; create a domain controller and add a user server
-- Install PDQ DEPLOY in the domain controller
+- Install PDQ DEPLOY on the domain controller
 - Configure PDQ DEPLOY:
   - Check the PDQ Deploy Package Library for a prebuilt package
   - If available, use the prebuilt package for faster deployment
   - Deploy the package to the targeted computers
 - Create a custom deployment package:
   - Download required software onto the DC server
-  - Check the PDQ Deploy Package Library to select the package and targeted computers
+  - Check the PDQ Deploy Package Library to select the package and targeted computers, deploy package.

-<h2>Steps</h2>

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Configure Active Directory; create a domain controller and add a user server.
 </p>
 <br />